 Frequently among the most devastating types of collisions are T-bone style accidents.
 These types of accidents are often the result of driver inattention, a lack of patience, or speeding/rushing to get to our destination, which then results in a driver running a red light or stop sign or making a left-turn without yielding to oncoming traffic.

-As most T-bone crashes are caused by the negligence of a driver, the best way to avoid these types of accidents is to follow traffic laws and be observant of other motorists.
-Unfortunately, just as other drivers often fail to keep a safe following distance, not every motorist is responsible.
+As most T-bone crashes are caused by the negligence of a driver, the best way to avoid these types of accidents is to follow traffic laws and be observant of other vehicles.
+Unfortunately, just as other drivers often fail to keep a safe following distance, not every driver is responsible.

 If you were the unfortunate victim of someone else's negligent driving and you suffered injuries as a result, you should consider contacting a New Jersey personal injury attorney to discuss your legal options.